Rountree Records – Eastern North Carolina

 Tranters Creek formed a large part of the border between Pitt County and Beaufort County when Pitt was carved out of Beaufort on 1 January 1761.

 14 March 1758.
-Deed: Francis Roundtree of Beaufort County, NC to Caleb Spivey (no residence given) for £22:5 Proc. money, 170 acres are or less… on the east side of Tranters Creek & on the N. of the ford Swamp beginning at a gum near the dismal branch that divides the said Rountree’s plantation from that of Caleb Spivey now lives (sic)… Signed: Francis Roundtree.
+Deed: Francis Roundtree of Beaufort County, NC to Caleb Spivey (no residence given) for £22:5 Proc. money, 170 acres more or less… on the east side of Tranters Creek & on the N. of the Ford Swamp beginning at a gum near the dismal branch that divides the said Rountree’s plantation from that of Caleb Spivey now lives (sic)… Signed: Francis Roundtree.
 Witness: Alex’r Stuart, Jesse Roundtree.
 [Beaufort County Deed Book 3, p368.]

 Tranters Creek was the border between Pitt and Belfort counties when Pitt was created in 1761.
 Tranters Creek appears on the 1733 Mosely map of North Carolina.
 It rises in Martin County, flows SE on the Pitt-Martin line, then S on the Pitt-Beaufort line into the Tar River near the town of Washington.